jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

 >
 For this tutorial, in order to get screenshots I am using a virtual machine.
 DO NOT USE A VIRTUAL MACHINE WHEN DOING THIS FOR REAL!

 Before creating the paper wallet, you will want to ensure that your printer works correctly.
-You need a printer that is directly connected to your machine; don't use a network printer (you shouldn't be connected to any network!).
+You need a printer that is directly connected to your machine; don't use a network printer (you shouldn't be connected to any network).
 If possible, use a dumb printer, and try to ensure that your printer does not save a copy of printouts to internal memory.
 Use this time to get any drivers you need from the internet.

 From the `Applications` menu, select `System Tools -> Administration -> Printing`.

+{% img center ./04.png %}

 Add your printer.
 Open up Tor Browser and ensure that you can print a webpage.

+{% img center ./05.png %}

 Time to disconnect from the internet.
 Unplug the ethernet cord, turn off any wireless cards or routers as necessary.
 Verify that you are not online.

+{% img center ./06.png %}

  1. Insert your usb drive
  2. Copy the github zip file to the `Tor Browser` folder on the filesystem
  3. Remove the usb drive
  4. Unpack the zip file

+{% img center ./07.png %}

 Open up the html file in Tor Browser.
-Follow the instructions to generate and print your paper wallet.
-You will want to print two wallets by spinning the paper after each print.
-You will end up running the sheet of paper through the printer a total of 4 times.
+Follow the instructions to generate your paper wallet.
+You have the option of using the built-in random number generator, or supplying your own random numbers using dice or cards.
+For maximum security, you should use dice or cards.
+"Brain wallets" may seem convenient, however you need to have a very strong passphrase for this to be secure; it is better to use random numbers.

+{% img center ./08.png %}

 >
 **BIP38 Encryption?**
 There are pros and cons to encrypting your paper wallet.
 Encryption adds an extra layer of security by requiring a passphrase before being able to import the private key again, which is great if the paper wallet ever gets stolen.
-However if the passphrase is forgotten, the coins are lost.
+However if the passphrase is forgotten, the coins are lost forever.
 The passphrase is one more thing to remember / write down, which means it is one more thing to secure.
 In addition, some wallet software does not support BIP38, which may make reimporting difficult.
-For this tutorial, I will not be using BIP38 encryption.
+Finally, it is important to realize that BIP38 encryption will NOT help if you chose an insecure passphrase for a brain wallet.
+In general, BIP38 encryption is recommended.

+{% img center ./09.png %}

+You will want to print two wallets by spinning the paper after each print.
+You will end up running the sheet of paper through the printer a total of 4 times.

+{% img center ./10.png %}

 Now is your chance to verify the paper wallets.
 Make sure you can scan the QR codes, make sure the private key and public key match, etc.

+{% img center ./11.png %}

 Shutdown your Tails environment.
 It will wipe your ram for you.